Invisible Perturbations: Physical Adversarial Examples Exploiting the Rolling Shutter Effect: Introduction

 Similar to prior work on physical attacks, the main challenge is obtaining robustness to dynamic environmental conditions such as viewpoint and lighting.
 However, in our setting, there are additional environmental conditions that pose challenges in creating these attacks.
-Specifically: (1) Camera exposure settings influence how much of the rolling shutter effect is present, which affects the attacker's ability to craft adversarial examples.
-(2) The attacker's light signal can be de-synchronized with respect to the camera shutter, thus causing the striping pattern to appear at different locations on the image.
+Specifically: (1) Camera exposure settings influence how much of the rolling shutter effect is present, which affects the attacker's ability to craft adversarial examples. --- long exposures lead to less pronounced rolling shutter, providing less control.
+(2) The attacker's light signal can be de-synchronized with respect to the camera shutter, thus causing the camera to capture the adversarial signal at different offsets causing the striping pattern to appear at different locations on the image, that can destroy its adversarial property.
 (3) The space of possible perturbations is limited compared to existing attacks.
 Unlike sticker attacks or 3D objects that can change the victim object's texture, our attack only permits striped patterns that contain a limited set of translucent colors.
-(4) Difference in the light produced by RGB LEDs and the color perceived by camera sensor makes it harder to realize physical signal.
+(4) Difference in the light produced by RGB LEDs and the color perceived by camera sensor makes it harder to realize a physical signal.

 To tackle the above challenges, we create a simulation framework that captures these environmental and camera imaging conditions.
 The simulation is based on a differentiable analytical model of image formation and light signal transmission and reception when the \emph{radiometric} rolling shutter effect is present.
 Using the analytical model, we then formulate an optimization objective that we can solve using standard gradient-based methods to compute an adversarial light signal that is robust to these unique environmental and camera imaging conditions.
 We fabricate this light signal using programmable LEDs.